 Many generations of customers have built up the cash reserves that allow the District to save on expensive debt related costs and interest expense.
-The use of the reserves also allows the District to not adjust the sewer service fees every time there is a major out flow of funds.
+The use of the reserves also allows the District to not adjust the sewer service fees every time there is a major out flow of funds and new debt would be required.
 The District's long-term budget strategy is to adequately fund appropriate reserves.